Banana Nut Muffins

 Instructions

-- Preheat the oven to 325°F and grease a muffin tin or line with muffins cups.
+- Preheat the oven to 350°F. Line a 12-cup muffin pan with paper liners.

-- Divide the batter evenly between the muffin cups, filling each cup about two-thirds full.
-Sprinkle the tops of the muffins with oats and sugar, if desired.
+- Divide the batter evenly into the prepared muffin cups.
+Sprinkle the tops with the remaining walnuts.

 Notes